 Story

-Clarifying vs. Convincing
+Clarifying v.
+Convincing

-Moving from CONVINCE to CLARIFY was a transformational mental exercise.
-In a second run through he was punchy, convincing and clear.
-I saw the order in what they were doing and, in receiving less information, I had fewer questions.
+Moving from convince to clarify was a transformational mental exercise.
+In a second run through, he was punchy, convincing, and clear.
+I saw the order in what they were doing, and, in receiving less information, I had fewer questions.